Alliant Energy (NASDAQ:LNT) Issues FY 2021 Earnings Guidance

 Alliant Energy (NASDAQ:LNT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.650-$2.790 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.580.
 The company issued revenue guidance of -.

-Alliant Energy (NASDAQ:LNT) last posted its quarterly earnings results on Thursday, November 4th.
+Alliant Energy (NASDAQ:LNT) last released its quarterly earnings results on Thursday, November 4th.
 The company reported $1.02 earnings per share for the quarter, topping the consensus estimate of $0.96 by $0.06.
-Alliant Energy had a return on equity of 11.01% and a net margin of 18.12%.
-The company had revenue of $1.02 billion for the quarter, compared to the consensus estimate of $895.37 million.
-During the same quarter in the prior year, the business posted $0.98 EPS.
-The firm’s quarterly revenue was up 11.3% compared to the same quarter last year.
-Equities research analysts forecast that Alliant Energy will post 2.64 EPS for the current year.
+The firm had revenue of $1.02 billion for the quarter, compared to analysts’ expectations of $895.37 million.
+Alliant Energy had a net margin of 18.12% and a return on equity of 11.01%.
+The business’s quarterly revenue was up 11.3% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $0.98 earnings per share.
+On average, analysts expect that Alliant Energy will post 2.64 earnings per share for the current fiscal year.

-A number of equities analysts have recently issued reports on the company.
-Guggenheim downgraded Alliant Energy from a buy rating to a neutral rating in a research note on Tuesday, September 7th.
-Wells Fargo & Company downgraded Alliant Energy from an overweight rating to an equal weight rating and raised their price target for the stock from $61.56 to $66.00 in a research note on Tuesday, August 17th.
-Six investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of Hold and a consensus target price of $60.00.
+Several research analysts have recently weighed in on the stock.
+Wells Fargo & Company cut shares of Alliant Energy from an overweight rating to an equal weight rating and upped their price target for the stock from $61.56 to $66.00 in a report on Tuesday, August 17th.
+Guggenheim cut shares of Alliant Energy from a buy rating to a neutral rating in a report on Tuesday, September 7th.
+Six investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, Alliant Energy currently has a consensus rating of Hold and an average target price of $60.00.

 A hedge fund recently raised its stake in Alliant Energy stock.
-Morgan Stanley lifted its position in Alliant Energy Co.
-(NASDAQ:LNT) by 71.1% during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 1,180,570 shares of the company’s stock after purchasing an additional 490,768 shares during the quarter.
+Morgan Stanley raised its holdings in shares of Alliant Energy Co.
+(NASDAQ:LNT) by 71.1% in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 1,180,570 shares of the company’s stock after buying an additional 490,768 shares during the period.
 Morgan Stanley owned about 0.47% of Alliant Energy worth $65,829,000 at the end of the most recent reporting period.
-75.78% of the stock is owned by hedge funds and other institutional investors.
+75.78% of the stock is owned by institutional investors.

 About Alliant Energy